 Let’s examine the significant differences between tangle and Blockchain:

-Blockchain and Tangle, both the technologies work on decentralised systems, which means free from all other things such as interface, fees, obstructions, etc. Tangle is still required to implement a safeguard which is a coordinator node that makes it fully decentralised.
+Blockchain and Tangle, both technologies work on decentralized systems, which means free from all other things such as interface, fees, obstructions, etc. Tangle is still required to implement a safeguard which is a coordinator node that makes it fully decentralized.

 Features of Tangle